 Serving businesses throughout Metro Atlanta and 18 states, Nobis Works helps individuals with all types of disabilities to enter or return to employment, and to enjoy productive and independent lifestyles while contributing to the greater business community.
 Since 1977, we have helped more than 25,000 individuals find dignity and workplace success.

 In 1975, Bobbie Knopf was chair of the Department of Special Education at Northside High School in Atlanta.

 At that time, she began a needs assessment dialogue with Joyce Slaughter, the mother of one of Bobbie’s students.
 They realized that the options available in North Atlanta for students with special needs after completing high school were limited.

 As a result of the needs assessment, they formed an advisory board.
-Having heard of Tommy Nobis’ commitment to the Special Olympics and persons with disabilities, the board approached the Atlanta Falcons All Pro Linebacker for support and named the project Tommy Nobis Center.
+Having heard of Tommy Nobis’ commitment to the Special Olympics and persons with disabilities, the board approached the Atlanta Falcons All Pro Linebacker for support and named the project Nobis Works.

-In 1977, Tommy Nobis Center hired Connie Kirk, who served as President & CEO for 39 years.
+In 1977, Nobis Works hired Connie Kirk, who served as President & CEO for 39 years.
 Once incorporated, the Center’s team contracted with the Georgia Department of Labor’s Vocational Rehabilitation Program to provide vocational/work evaluations, social, personal, work adjustment services, job placement and job coaching for area program participants.

 In 2006, the Center began to concentrate on today’s model of community-based training sites.
-Nobis Works’ Tommy Nobis Center still provides training and employment services on-site, and at several community-based locations around Metro Atlanta & the South.
+Nobis Works still provides training and employment services on-site, and at several community-based locations around Metro Atlanta & the South.